Fool in the Rain: Performances

 "Fool in the Rain" was never performed live by Led Zeppelin.
 However, band member Robert Plant teamed up with American rock band Pearl Jam in 2005 and performed the song live for the Hurricane Katrina benefit in Chicago's House of Blues.
 Pearl Jam originally did not plan it, but changed their itinerary after Hurricane Katrina went through New Orleans.
 All proceeds of the performance went to charities.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: